Bachelor of Science (BS): Psychology Degree Overview

 Employment Outlook and Salary Info

 Students who complete a B.S. in Psychology may pursue entry-level positions in psychology-related careers.
 Individuals may find work in mental health facilities, halfway houses, crisis center hospitals, detention centers or psychiatric hospitals.
 Some graduates may find positions as psychiatric assistants, assistant directors or administrators.
-According to the U.S. Bureau of Labor Statistics, psychiatric aides earned an average salary of $26,710 in May 2010 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, psychiatric aides earned an average salary of $26,680 in May 2012 (www.bls.gov).
+The career outlook for these workers was projected to rise by 15% from 2010 to 2020, per the BLS.

 Continuing Education Information